 - Care of complications associated with pregnancy including pregnancies resulting from infertility treatment.

 For inpatient hospital charges related to a routine childbirth, you pay:

 For non-routine hospitalization of the newborn, you will also pay a separate inpatient copay for the newborn.

-A newborn dependent of an enrollee is covered from birth to at least 21 days following birth.
+A newborn dependent of a female enrollee is covered from birth to at least 21 days following birth.
+Even if the newborn is later enrolled in different coverage, the newborn will still be covered under the mother's UMP coverage for the first 21 days.
 See "Adding a New Dependent to Your Coverage" for what you need to do for continued coverage.

 If your obstetric care began while covered under another health plan, and the providers are not part of the plan network, call Customer Service at 1-888-849-3681.